DataDog/hiring-engineers/answers.md

 ## Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

+## Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.
 datadog-agent/checks.d/my_metric.py
 ``` python
 #import dd AgentCheck